GFDRR/CCDR-tools/_sources/docs/climate-indices.md

 ## The script does:

 - Runs over one selected country and for a specific set of indices depending on selected hazard
-- Consider three SSP (ex RCP) scenarios (2.6, 4.5, 8.5) by default and present them in the results
+- Consider four SSP (ex RCP) scenarios (SSP1/RCP2.6; SSP2/RCP4.5; SSP3/RCP7.0; SSP5/RCP8.5)
-- Consider four future 20-years period (near term, medium term, long term, end of century)
+- Consider four 20-years periods (near term, medium term, long term, end of century)
 - Calculate median, 10th percentile (p10) and 90th percentile (p90) of standardised anomaly across models in the ensemble
 - Plot maps and timeseries
-- The results are exported as csv (table) and geopackage (vector)
+- Exported results as csv (table) and geopackage (vector)

 ## The output is:
 - presented as maps (spatial distribution)